+(1) Does not include warrants outstanding to acquire 175,901 Series C Non-Voting Ordinary Shares for an exercise price of \$115.00 per share, subject to certain adjustments, which are also held by Hillhouse.

-Management ("Hillhouse") own 1,406,731 Series C Non-voting Ordinary Shares, which together with their voting shares and warrants, represented an economic interest of approximately 10.0% as of March 31, 2018.
-For additional information on our non-voting ordinary shares, refer to Note 17 to our consolidated financial statements of our Annual Report on Form 10-K for the year ended December 31, 2017.
+For additional information on our shares, refer to Note 17 to our consolidated financial statements of our Annual Report on Form 10-K for the year ended December 31, 2018.